KeyanSong/431-2018/slides/class21/README.md

 - The answer sketch for HW 6 is now posted, [in PDF](https://github.com/THOMASELOVE/431-2018/blob/master/homework/Homework6/431-2018-hw6sketch.pdf) and [R Markdown](https://github.com/THOMASELOVE/431-2018/blob/master/homework/Homework6/431-2018-hw6sketch.Rmd).
 - The rubric and grades should be available by 2018-11-15.

-## Coming ASAP

-- Minute Paper after Class 21 will be posted soon.
-Please complete it by noon on Wednesday 2018-11-14.
-- Homework 8
+## Homework 8 will be posted ASAP.
+It is due 2018-11-30.

+- You'll find it at https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework8 as soon as I post it.

 ## The International Prize in Statistics